Freight Shipping from Sacramento to Chicago

 How much does it cost to ship freight from Sacramento to Chicago?

-Full truckload (FTL) rates from Sacramento, CA to Chicago, IL currently range from $5,001-$6,164 for a standard dry van load over the 2,326-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Chicago, IL currently range $5,001-$6,164 (roughly $2.16-$2.67 per mile over 2,326 miles).
 LTL shipments typically cost $1,479-$2,377 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Chicago?